Skip to main content

 Industry-led analysis of insurance in the Australian music festival industry, seeking to better understand the drivers behind increasing insurance costs, the variability of insurance costs across different music festival types, and assessing the viability of alternative models, such as an aggregated, or Discretionary Mutual.

-A suite of initiatives aimed at recording, promoting and touring First Nations artists in partnership with the National Aboriginal and Torres Strait Islander Music Office (NATSIMO).
+A suite of initiatives aimed at recording, marketing and touring Aboriginal and Torres Strait Islander music makers in partnership with the National Aboriginal and Torres Strait Islander Music Office (NATSIMO).

 LISTENING IN: Research Series (Creative Australia)